archi-Doc/CrossChannel/README.md

 - `Radio` is the fastest since it uses static type caching.
 - `RadioClass` uses `ConcurrentDictionary` which is a bit slower than static type caching, but still fast enough.
 - `Async` and `Key` features cause slight performance degradation.
-- Opening a channel with weak reference is 8x slower, but sending messages is not that slow.
+- Opening a channel with weak reference is about 8x slower, but sending messages is not that slow.

 | Method              |       Mean |     Error |    StdDev |     Median |  Gen 0 | Gen 1 | Gen 2 | Allocated |
 | ------------------- | ---------: | --------: | --------: | ---------: | -----: | ----: | ----: | --------: |